Mandarin Chinese Language Program

 At Gi2C, we believe that learning Mandarin in China is far more fun than sitting in a classroom back home in Toronto, London, Sydney or Moscow, which is why we offer Mandarin Chinese language training to ensure you get the most out of your internship and time in China.

-Whether you are interning in Beijing, Shanghai, or Hong Kong, Gi2C can provide you affordable Mandarin Chinese lessons from fully bilingual local instructors who can teach you basic survival Chinese in 30 days or have you talking like a native in six months with an immersion program scheduled for your convenience.
+Whether you are interning in Beijing or Shanghai, Gi2C can provide you affordable Mandarin Chinese lessons from fully bilingual local instructors who can teach you basic survival Chinese in 30 days or have you talking like a native in six months with an immersion program scheduled for your convenience.
 Whether you need to study after work, on the weekends, or in the morning, you’ll get the best training from our instructors, who are well known in China for their patience and excellent teaching ability.
 For maximum convenience we even offer 1-to-1 tutoring and online classes as well.

 Why Learn Mandarin Chinese?